Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Brette Sember learned the hard way when shopping for carpet not knowing what to ask about the warranty and to get it in writing.
 Sember bought a popular stain resistant carpet for her home’s stairs, hallway and bedroom.
 One of the reasons Sember became sold on the carpet was its warranty.

-To save the most money, Fletcher suggests carpet buyers should comparison shop.
+To save the most money, Fletcher suggests homeowners should comparison shop.
 “Don’t be afraid to take carpet samples from one store into another store to compare price and quality” Fletcher said.

 “If you intend on staying in your home for many years to come, then I suggest you invest in the best carpet you can afford,” recommends Fletcher.
 “Nylon carpet is often the best buy, even though it may be a bit more expensive than other choices like polyester (P.E.T.) or olefin (polypropylene).”